 1. Direct Botnet Attacks

-A botnet is a number (ranging from 10 to 100,000+) of infected PCs and/or servers that can be controlled by the attacker from a so-called C&C (command and control) server.
+A botnet is a number (ranging from 10 to 100,000+) of infected PCs, servers, or more recently also IoT devices, that can be controlled by the attacker from a so-called C&C (command and control) server.
 Depending on the type of botnet, an attacker can use it to perform a variety of different attacks.
 For example it can be used for layer 7 HTTP attacks where the attacker would make each infected PC/server send HTTP GET or POST requests to the victim’s website until the web server’s resources are exhausted.

 Generally botnets establish full TCP connections during an attack, which is what makes them so hard to block.
 It’s basically layer 7 DDoS that can be modified to do as much harm as possible to any application, not just websites, but also game servers and any other service.
 Even if the bots are unable to mimic the target application’s protocol, they can still just establish so many TCP connections that the victim’s TCP/IP stack is unable to accept more connections and therefore becomes unresponsive.